vlinecars/vlinecars.github.io/_posts/2020-11-06-vlinecars-tracker-launched.md

 Service histories for each VLocity DMU, Sprinter DMU and N class locomotive can be found at [https://tracker.vlinecars.com/service-histories](https://tracker.vlinecars.com/service-histories) while carriage set consist changes can be found at [https://tracker.vlinecars.com/carsets](https://tracker.vlinecars.com/carsets).

 Enjoy!

+**December 2020 Update**

+Unfortunately V/Line have updated their data feed, and consist data is no longer available.
+It was good while it lasted!